ortus-docs/coldbox-docs/testing/index.md

 > TestBox is a testing framework for ColdFusion (CFML) that is based on BDD (Behavior Driven Development) for providing a clean obvious syntax for writing tests.
 It also includes MockBox for mocking and stubbing.

 ## Installing TestBox
-So let's get started by opening a CommandBox prompt in your application and installing TestBox.
+So let's get started by opening a CommandBox prompt (`box`) in your application root and installing TestBox.

 ```bash
 // stable